 “Embrace the Suck”

 Let’s face it; life isn’t always easy.
 Sometimes it really sucks.
 For military personnel engaged in the wars in Iraq and Afghanistan in the early 2000s, unrelenting desert heat in Iraq and freezing mountain ranges in Afghanistan were the backdrops to some of the most difficult circumstances imaginable.
 “Embrace the suck” became a military mantra during this era, and it quickly went mainstream.

 The Atlanta Falcons adopted the mantra as their team motto in 2017.
-Coach Dan Quinn elaborated in a May 16 interview with the Washington Post: “Embrace the suck.
+Head coach Dan Quinn elaborated in a May 2017 interview with the Washington Post: “Embrace the suck.
 Eat a crap sandwich with a smile.
 This is going to be hard.
 Your choice: It’s a victim’s mentality or a warrior mentality.”

 Harley-Davidson doesn’t just peddle iconic choppers — it sells “an experience for a lifetime.”
 In a “CBS This Morning” interview, former CEO Keith Wandell spoke of the brand’s mantra, saying, “It goes beyond the product and it’s all about the expression of personal freedom.”
 The 115-year-old Harley-Davidson brand can’t be pinned down to one type of consumer.
 Harley riders range from leather jacket-wearing ZZ Top impersonators to young professionals to retirees.